ucihkn/ucihkn.github.io/README.md

 NOW you should be done!

-The changes to the site will be visible to you at [https://ucihkn.github.io](ucihkn.github.io)
+The changes to the site will be visible to you at [ucihkn.github.io](https://ucihkn.github.io)

-If you have any troubles please refer to (https://medium.com/@aishwaryaparab1/deploying-vite-deploying-vite-app-to-github-pages-166fff40ffd3)[this page]
+If you have any troubles please refer to (this page)[https://medium.com/@aishwaryaparab1/deploying-vite-deploying-vite-app-to-github-pages-166fff40ffd3]

 ### Making Changes to Site